IronCoreLabs/ironcore-simple.g8/README.md

 # scala-simple.g8
 g8 template for basic sbt scala projects for a quick stand-up of best practices.

+## Usage

+Install g8 and then use the following command, which will ask a series of questions and then generate a new project directory for you:

+    g8 ironcorelabs/scala-simple

 ## Linting

 For linting, it includes: